 Later that month, Capt.
-William Moore was sent on a similar mission to the northwest, attacking Stecoah (at today’s Whittier) and probably entering the valley of modern Cherokee, N.C.
-Somewhere near here a dispute arose on the way back, as he wrote in a letter to Rutherford.
-Moore was on the earlier campaign and may have meant this campsite when he referred simply to “Pigeon River.”
+William Moore was sent on a similar mission to the northwest, attacking Stecoah (at today’s Whittier).
+Moore was on the earlier campaign, and likely took the same route past here.
+Somewhere along the river, a dispute arose on the way back, as he wrote in a letter to Rutherford.
 His force returned with men and women prisoners, and plunder including horses.
 Moore wanted to take the captives to a prisoner of war camp and let “the congress”—probably the Provincial Congress of the state, not the Continental Congress—decide what to do with them.
 His men disagreed, “and the Greater part Swore Bloodily that if they were not sold for Slaves upon the spot, they would Kill & Scalp them Immediately.”
 Altogether they sold those people and their stolen goods for £1,100, roughly $215,000 in modern dollars.
 If split evenly among the 97 men, this is about $20,000 each for two weeks of soldiering.

 It is unclear whom they sold the people and goods to, given there was no European settlement west of the French Broad River (which runs through today’s Asheville).
 Traders may have been in the area, or perhaps he only agreed to the enslavement here, and the sale took place further east.

 What to See